First off, what the heck is a monomeal?

 My paradigm had shifted.

 My body had embraced simple meals.
 All my senses were on board.
-Now, when looking at these usual recipe newsletters with new eyes, they looked so incredibly complicated.
+Now, when looking at these usual recipe newsletters with new eyes, they looked so incredibly complex.
 I couldn’t see clearly what the recipe was made out of.
 The list of ingredients looked so long, complicated and needlessly laborious.

 These recipes stopped appealing to me and I began eating in a way that required no recipe.
 Now, on the occasion that I eat a complex dish or meal, I feel like there is a riot going on inside my body.